 "Same Rights, Same Responsibilities"

-The OCBC was an umbrella group of Ontario cycling organizations and
+The OCBC was an umbrella group of Ontario cycling organizations and individuals.

 Originally the OCBC existed not only fight an Ontario helmet law but also to defend

 cyclists' rights and interests, particularly the 100 year old right of access to public